What is Freenet (now called Hyphanet)?

 Installing Hyphanet

 The installation wizard does a good job of guiding you through the setup and then launches the Hyphanet portal in a tab on your default browser.
-However, you’re strongly advised to run Hyphanet with your browser in Private or Incognito mode, so it’s a good idea to copy the local Hyphanet URL, restart your browser in Private or Incognito mode, and then paste the URL.
+However, you’re strongly advised to run Hyphanet with your browser in Private or Incognito mode(new window), so it’s a good idea to copy the local Hyphanet URL, restart your browser in Private or Incognito mode, and then paste the URL.

 The Hyphanet installer also offers to install desktop and menu icons on your system to make accessing Hyphanet easy.